Gianmarco Di Biase

-Gianmarco Di Biase (born 26 November 2005) is an Italian professional footballer who plays as a winger for club Bra on loan from Juventus.
+Gianmarco Di Biase (born 26 November 2005) is an Italian professional footballer who plays as a winger for club Crawley Town.

 Club career

 Early career and Pistoiese

 Born in Empoli, Di Biase started playing football at the eponymous local club, before joining Pistoiese in 2019.
 Having come through the club's youth ranks, in March 2022 he took part in the Torneo di Viareggio with the under-18 squad.

 The following summer, Di Biase was officially promoted to Pistoiese's first team; he subsequently made his senior debut on 28 August 2022, aged 16, starting in a 2–1 Coppa Italia Serie D win over Aglianese.
 With the appointment of new manager Luigi Consonni, Di Biase saw his playing time increase: he went on to score his first senior goal on 30 October 2022, opening the score-sheet in a 2–4 Serie D win over Salsomaggiore.
 In the process, he became Pistoiese's youngest goalscorer since 1937.
 He made a total amount of 36 appearances for the Pistoia-based club, scoring 12 goals and three assists.